 Temperature zones and monitoring

-- Refrigeration zone (0-4°C): Daily temperature check, digital logger
+- Refrigeration zone (0-4°C): Daily temperature checks with digital loggers

-- Hot kitchen: No food storage, only daily use items
+- Hot kitchen: No food storage - only items for immediate use

 - Main kitchen refrigerator: 2°C